thundering-silence/alfred/README.md

 ## Inspiration

-The most inmportant and established dapps seem to not offer self repaying loans.
-It is a feature I find of extreme interest as it removes the pain point of regularly swapping the yield on my collateral and possibly the rewards granted for using the protocol to the principals asset to the repay my loan.
+The most important and established lending protocols seem to not offer self repaying loans.
+It is a feature I find of extreme interest as it removes the pain point of regularly swapping the yield on my collateral, and possibly the rewards granted for using the protocol, to the principals asset to the repay my loan.

 ## What it does